Robert Ashton (photographer): Career

 In the early 1970s, Robert Ashton shared house with Carol Jerrems and Ian Macrae in Mozart Street, St Kilda, their artist associates being Ingeborg Tyssen, Paul Cox and Bill Heimerman, and Ashton's cousin Rennie Ellis with whom he shared a studio in Greville Street, Prahran.
 From 1974 to 1981, Ashton was assistant director at Ellis's Brummels Gallery in Toorak Road, South Yarra, where he also exhibited.

 Photography curator Judy Annear notes that;

 "Robert Ashton's work is typical of the highly personalised documentary photographs that began to emerge in the 1970s."

 His subject matter includes urban indigenous, life and incidents in inner suburbia in Melbourne, particularly Fitzroy.
-Writer and musician Mark Gillespie, who had become involved in a new publishing venture, Outback Press, with Fred Milgrom Colin Talbot and Morry Schwartz, commissioned Ashton for the book Into the Hollow Mountain.
+Writer and musician Mark Gillespie, who had become involved in a new publishing venture, Outback Press, with Fred Milgrom Colin Talbot and Morry Schwartz, commissioned Ashton for the book Into the Hollow Mountains, with texts by Tony Birch, Lorin Clarke, Damian Sharp and Helen Garner.
 Its images, of "kids on the prowl, the old Salvo street bands, the Koorie clans, the card joint kaphenois", were first shown at Brummels in an exhibition of that title in 1974, and when re-exhibited forty years later at Colour Factory, "serve as a rare documentation of day-to-day Melbourne and glimpse into an era that, while not actually all that distant, is most definitely a thing of the past."
+The Hollow Mountain series was reissued in a new volume Fitzroy 1974.

 Ashton has published several other books, of portraits and close-up, abstracted landscape, and exhibited widely in Australia.
 His photograph Bernard Diving featured in the 1988 exhibition, and on the cover its catalogue, The Thousand Mile Stare, a survey of Australian photography published by the Victorian Centre for Photography.

-In pursuing the best quality output for his imagery, Ashton adopted, and currently uses, hand-built large format cameras and advanced printing techniques including photogravure and the Collodion process.
+To ensure high-quality output for his imagery, Ashton adopted, and currently uses, hand-built oversize large-format view cameras and advanced printing techniques including photogravure and the Collodion process.

-He lives on Victoria's Surf Coast, and imagery of the ocean and landscape is a consistent interest.
+Ashton currently resides in Victoria's Surf Coast, and imagery of the ocean and landscape is a consistent interest.